wltrup/iOS-Swift-CGExtensions/README.md

 # CGExtensions
-A `Swift` collection of useful extensions to `CGFloat`, `CGPoint`, and `CGVector`, plus test suites.
+A `Swift` collection of useful extensions to `CGFloat`, `CGPoint`, `CGVector`, and `CGGradient`, plus test suites.
 If you need 2-dimensional vectors then you'll want this.

+## Latest

+2015.05.05: Added an extension to `CGGradient` to make it easier to create gradients from `UIColor` and corresponding location arrays.

 ## Why?